So you’ve finally launched a business, and things are going well – that’s great.

 3. Build a Sales Funnel

-Your sales can assist you in taking your company to the next level.
+Your sales can assist you in taking your company to the next level, especially if your business is in the field of drywall takeoff services.
 Consider a sales funnel to be a client’s journey.
 They are at the top of the funnel when they enter your store or visit your website.
 They complete the funnel when they sign up for a service or buy something.
 It would help if you tried to think of ways to push people through the funnel to make a sale.
 It can include giving them a discount, collecting their contact data, and transmitting updates about your company.